squid-cache/squid-cache.github.io/ConfigExamples/Intercept/AtSource.rst

  /!\ Replace '''SQUIDIP''' with the public IP which squid may use for its listening port and outbound connections.

+ {i} You may also need to replace "squid" UID with the SquidConf:cache_effective_user account Squid runs as.
+This may be using a built-in default of "nobody", "squid", or "proxy" depending on your operating system.

 {{{
+iptables -t nat -A OUTPUT --match owner --uid-owner squid -p tcp --dport 80 -j ACCEPT

 iptables -t nat -A OUTPUT -p tcp --dport 80 -j DNAT --to-destination SQUIDIP:3129 }}}